libmapper/libmapper/doc/tutorials/tutorial_c.md

 Most synthesizers of course will not know what to do with the value of sensor1 --it is an electrical property that has nothing to do with sound or music.
-This is where _libmpr_ really becomes useful.
+This is where _libmapper_ really becomes useful.

 Scaling or other signal conditioning can be taken care of _before_ exposing the signal, or it can be performed as part of the mapping.
 Since the end user can